 For an external SSD:

-2. If it is still not detected, check if the USB port is damaged by plugging the external SSD to another USB port.
+- If it is still not detected, check if the USB port is not working by plugging the external SSD into another USB port.

 For an internal SSD:

-1. Check the type of your SSD.
-If its a M.2 SSD, make sure whether the interface on your motherboard supports M.2 SSD or not.
-If its not a M.2 SSD, go on.
+- Check the type of your SSD.
+If it's an M.2 SSD, make sure whether the interface on your motherboard supports M.2 SSD or not.
+If it's not an M.2 SSD, go on.

-Test if the data cable (for the internal SSD) or USB cable (for the external SSD) is in good condition through replace a new one (You'd better ask someone professional to help you check and replace the data cable).
+Test if the data cable (for the internal SSD) or USB cable (for the external SSD) is in good condition by replacing a new one.
+If it is an internal SSD, you'd better ask someone professional to help you check and replace the data cable.

-If the SSD still not showing up after fixing the interface and data cable issues, you should consider if the SSD has any physical issue and try to repair or replace it.
+If the SSD still not showing up after checking and fixing the interface and data cable issues, you should consider if the SSD has any physical issue and try to repair it in a local shop or replace it.